Iqbal Mirchi

-Mohammad Iqbal Memon (25 April 1950 – 14 August 2013), known as Iqbal Mirchi, was an Indian underworld figure, known as the right-hand man of India's most wanted criminal, Dawood Ibrahim.
-Mirchi was often called a drug baron for his thriving narcotics business across Asia, Africa and Europe.
-On 1 June 2004, he was sanctioned under the Foreign Narcotics Kingpin Designation Act.
-Mirchi first gained notoriety in the early 1990s as one of the world's top drug lords, and a major figurehead in the 1993 Bombay bombings.
+Mohammad Iqbal Memon (25 April 1950 – 14 August 2013), known as Iqbal Mirchi, was an Indian underworld figure described as a close associate of India's most wanted criminal, Dawood Ibrahim, and a drug trafficker with alleged operations across Asia, Africa, and Europe.
+On June 1st, 2004, he was sanctioned under the Foreign Narcotics Kingpin Designation Act.
+Mirchi first gained attention in the early 1990s in connection with alleged drug trafficking activities and investigations related to the 1993 Bombay bombings.

-Memon's family originally owned shops selling chillies and spices and thus he got the nickname 'Mirchi' (lit. 'chili').
-Mirchi's fortunes soared after he began smuggling in banned meth tablets, heroin and Mandrax.
-He also owned a disco called The Fisherman's Wharf at Worli seafront in Mumbai which was a hotbed for narcotics.
+Memon's family originally owned shops selling chilies and spices, which earned him the moniker 'Mirchi' (lit. 'chili').
+Law enforcement agencies alleged that Memon's (Mirchi's) wealth increased significantly following his involvement in the illegal trade of banned meth tablets, heroin and Mandrax.
+He also owned a disco called The Fisherman's Wharf at Worli seafront in Mumbai, which the Mumbai Police alleged was used for the distribution of narcotics, being a front.

-In May 1986, Mirchi was first nabbed by the Directorate of Revenue Intelligence in connection with the seizing of 600 kg of heroin — valued at around Rs 9 crore — from a farmhouse in Thane.
+In May 1986, Mirchi was first detained by the Directorate of Revenue Intelligence in connection with the seizing of 600 kilograms of heroin — valued at around Rs 9 crore — from a farmhouse in Thane.
 However, prosecutors could not link Mirchi with the farmhouse and he was let off.
-When the heat became too much, Mirchi left India in late 1980s first to Dubai and later to London.
+Mirchi left India in late 1980s to avoid pending legal proceedings and potential arrest, first to Dubai and later to London.
 The front for all his businesses in the UK was a rice mill called Eden Fine Rice.

 He was first arrested by Interpol in London in April 1995, following a red corner notice for his arrest issued by the CBI.
 An extradition request was made on the basis that Mirchi was wanted for ordering a murder, and was the prime suspect in two drug seizure cases.

-However, in 1999, all investigations of Iqbal Mirchi were called off for lack of evidence.
-The Indian government also lost its extradition proceedings against Mirchi.
-Mirchi died of a heart attack in London, at the age of 63 in 2013.
-At the time of his death, a new investigation went underway, linking him to Indian Premier League match-fixing and several drug offenses.
+In 1999, all investigations of Iqbal Mirchi were shut down for lack of evidence.
+The Government of India also lost its extradition proceedings against Mirchi.
+Mirchi died of a heart attack in London, at the age of 63 on August 14th, 2013.
+Shortly before his death, the Enforcement Directorate initiated a fresh investigation into his alleged links to Indian Premier League match-fixing and several drug offenses.

-Mirchi always claimed that he was a victim of persecution, and that all the allegations against him were unfounded and biased.
-In an interview with The Guardian in London, Mirchi maintained his stance, explaining that was how he won his extradition proceedings.
+Mirchi claimed that he was a victim of persecution, and that all the allegations against him were unfounded and biased.
+In an interview with The Guardian in London, Memon denied the allegations, explaining that was how he won his extradition proceedings.
 Mirchi also denied being associated with Dawood Ibrahim in any way.
-In addition, Mirchi claimed he was a "law-abiding person with no convictions," and that he was "being victimised for being a successful businessman".
+In addition, Mirchi said he was a "law-abiding person with no convictions," and that he was "being victimised for being a successful businessman".

 Though many allegations were produced in the media against Mirchi, he was never formally charged or convicted of any crime.
-In April 2016, Mirchi was named in the Panama papers for stashing black money in foreign bank accounts.
+In April 2016, Mirchi was named in the Panama papers for holding offshore assets and undisclosed funds in foreign bank accounts.